iirisarri/PEB_Phylogenomics/README.md

 for f in *taxa.fas; do sed -e '/>/ s/_GENE_.*//g' $f > out; mv out $f ; done
 ```

 **NOTE ABOUT ORTHOLOGY**: Ensuring orthology is a difficult issue and often using a tool like Orthofinder might not be enough.
 Paralogy is tricky business!
-[Research has shown] (https://www.nature.com/articles/s41559-017-0126) that including paralogs into a phylogenomic dataset can bias the results, particularly when phylogenetic signal is weak.
+[Research has shown](https://www.nature.com/articles/s41559-017-0126) that including paralogs into a phylogenomic dataset can bias the results, particularly when phylogenetic signal is weak.
 Paralogs should always be removed prior to phylogenetic inference, but identifying them can be difficult and time consuming.
 One could build single-gene trees and look for sequences producing extremely long branches or clustering outside of the remaining sequences.

 ## Pre-alignment quality filtering

 Often, transcriptomes and genomes have stretches of erroneous, non-homologous amino acids or nucleotides, produced by sequencing errors, assembly errors, or errors in genome annotation.
 But until recently, these type of errors had been mostly ignored because [no automatic tool could deal with them](https://natureecoevocommunity.nature.com/users/54859-iker-irisarri/posts/37479-automated-removal-of-non-homologous-sequence-stretches-in-phylogenomic-datasets).

-We will use [PREQUAL] (https://doi.org/10.1093/bioinformatics/bty448), a new software takes sets of (homologous) unaligned sequences and identifies sequence stretches sharing no evidence of homology, which are then masked in the output.
+We will use [PREQUAL](https://doi.org/10.1093/bioinformatics/bty448), a new software takes sets of (homologous) unaligned sequences and identifies sequence stretches sharing no evidence of homology, which are then masked in the output.
 Note that homology can be invoked at the level of sequences as well as of residues (amino acids or nucleotides).
 Running PREQUAL for each set orthogroup is  easy:

 ```
 for f in *fas; do prequal $f ; done